Battery Load Test: A Comprehensive Guide

 Part 5.
 Battery load testing procedure

-1. Preparation
+1. Preparation:

-• Charge to 12.6V (lead-acid) or 3.65V/cell (lithium)
+• Charge lead-acid to 12.6V or lithium to 3.65V per cell.

-• Wear ANSI-approved gloves & goggles
+• Wear ANSI-approved gloves & goggles.

-2. Connection
+2. Connection:

-• Red clamp to (+) terminal, black to (-)
+• Attach red clamp to (+), black to (-).

-• Ensure contacts are corrosion-free
+• Ensure contacts are clean and corrosion-free for accurate readings.

-3. Load Application
+3. Load Application:

-• Automotive: Apply 50% CCA for 15 seconds
+• Automotive batteries: Apply 50% CCA for 15 seconds to evaluate starting power.

-4. Voltage Monitoring
+4. Voltage Monitoring:

 Part 6.
 Interpreting load test results